controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 <div class="example">
 <label>Efforts</label>
-<p>[ControlShift’s Effort feature](https://www.controlshiftlabs.com/feature/campaigns/efforts/) makes it easy to launch and manage a national or international campaign with many local leaders and local targets.
+<p><a href="https://www.controlshiftlabs.com/feature/campaigns/efforts/">ControlShift’s Effort feature </a> makes it easy to launch and manage a national or international campaign with many local leaders and local targets.
 The organization sets the framework for the campaign – what’s the goal of the campaign and who should be targeted – and then recruits local leaders to manage the campaign in their community.
 Each local leader receives support from the organization and their work contributes to the success of the broader campaign.
 </p>
 </div>